 If you have a hard time getting started, don’t worry.
 That’s common for beginners.
 Just ask yourself some questions like What is bothering me?
 Why am I worried?
 What do I think will happen?
 Any open-ended question(s) will do.
 And they will pave the way for your free-flowing thoughts to emerge.
 This will allow the thoughts and emotions (hello?
 STRESS!) to leave your head and body.

 And don’t think it has to be a real paper journal.
 ANY kind of journaling works whether it’s on scraps of paper, on your computer, a video or verbal recording on your phone, or whatever you have on hand.
 Although my favorite is a pretty lined journal like this one!
 The inspirational quotes on the pages help with this process.

-But DO NOT go back and re-read what you wrote!
+But DO NOT go back and re-read what you wrote when journaling to manage stress!
 It only dredges up those thoughts, feelings, and emotions.
 Often it’s helpful to tear up the paper and throw it away or burn it or delete recordings.
 Burning is my favorite as you can watch the stress and negative emotions go up in smoke – literally.

 Above are just a few suggestions for how to manage stress during a crisis or pandemic which will help to maintain our immune systems.
 Others include practicing the Emotional Freedom Technique (EFT) yoga or pilates and exercising.
 Because during any pandemic or crisis: How we react to it determines how we come through it!

 I hope you’ll begin to learn how to manage YOUR stress better.
+And I will continue providing more suggestions and techniques on my blog.
 It really does affect our whole life!
-Because it is: